Covers Review Page

 LocalReferrals set out to change that.
 The goal was to give partners a referral system they could launch quickly, customize confidently, and place wherever their customers actually were, on their website, in an email, in a text message, or on a poster near the front counter.
 One program, many surfaces, always on brand.

-I led the design for this product, shaping the foundational framework that would let every partner feel like they had something built just for them, without the OneLocal team having to design each campaign from zero every time.
+As OneLocal's sole designer, I shaped the foundational framework that would let every partner feel like they had something built just for them, without the team having to design each campaign from zero every time.

 Section 02